siamakrostami/TwitterStream/README.md

-# SRSnappAssignment
+# TwitterStream

-Snapp's assingment task for filtering live tweets from twitter streaming api.
+An application for filtering live tweets from twitter streaming api.

 ## About